 : Sometimes I'm just an observer.

-: The Father doesn't want you to say good-bye.
+: The Father doesn't want you to say good-bye, yet.
 Andrew

 : What good could I possibly do here now?
 Tess

-: Well, let's just see what could *He* can do.
+: Well, let's just see what good *He* can do.

 : You know something, Molly, I've been an angel for a long... long time.
 And you know what amazes me about people; i-it's not that a few of you can't go on.
 It's that almost every one of you does... despite this - tough business of living.
 You get up, every morning, and you start over again, because there's this little voice inside you that says: "Hope."
 And most of you still listen to it.
 And the ones who don't, we have to release, and return, to the hands of the Father, where hope lives forever.